Larry Martyn: Career

-Martyn played the role of the spiv Private Walker in the radio version of Dad's Army after the death of James Beck in 1973.
-His film roles included Carry On at Your Convenience, where he had a small part as the promenade rifle-range owner, and Carry On Behind, where he played an inept electrician who helps wire up the public address system at the caravan site the film was set in.
+Martyn replaced Graham Stark in the role of the spiv Private Walker for Series 2 and 3 of the radio version of Dad's Army after the sudden death of James Beck in 1973.
+His film roles included Carry On at Your Convenience, where he had a small part as the promenade rifle-range owner, and Carry On Behind, where he played an inept electrician who helps wire up the public address system at the caravan site where the film is set.

 Death

-Martyn died on 7 August 1994 at home in St Mary's Bay, Kent at age 60.
+Martyn died on or about 7 August 1994 at home in St Mary's Bay, Kent at age 60.
+An inquest into his death took place 9 November 1994 where a cause of death was unascertainable and an open verdict was recorded.